agmmnn/awesome-blender/README.md

 ### Generator [^](#table)
 - [terrain.party](http://terrain.party/) : The easiest way to get real-world height maps.
 - [JSplacement](https://windmillart.net/?p=jsplacement) : is a cross-platform pseudo-random 8K displacement map generator.
 - [Medieval Fantasy City Generator](https://watabou.itch.io/medieval-fantasy-city-generator) : This application generates a random medieval city layout of a requested size.
-[Toy Town](https://watabou.itch.io/toy-town) : Toy Town is a 3d-visualizer for Medieval Fantasy City Generator.
+[City Viewer](https://watabou.itch.io/city-viewer) : is a 3d-visualizer for MFCD.
+See other generators from [watabou.itch.io](https://watabou.itch.io/).

 ### AI-Powered [^](#table)
 - [Dain-App](https://grisk.itch.io/dain-app) : Dain-App is a free app that let you take any form of media like movies, stop-motion, anime, cartoons, sprites, etc and interpolate new frames, generating a bigger frame-rate from the original file.